richardc/beaker/README.md

 ## Docker support ##

 This option allows for testing against Docker containers.
-The base container is named by the `base` key.
+The base image to use for the container is named by the `image` key.

   HOSTS:
     ubuntu-12-10: